fiftin/mydataspace.github.io/README.md

 Open Source continues to capture the world.
 With the ability to use the code freely, developers save time and effort, which allowed for the implementation of new ideas.

-The difference from the code, the data remains private.
-No one wants to share extracted with such difficulty.
+The difference from the code, a data remains private.
+No one wants to share data extracted with such difficulty.

 MyDataSpace helps to make the step to the open data by connecting people over the world.